Evri international FAQs

 To increase the likelihood of the parcel being accepted at customs, it’s important that all customs information is completed fully and accurately.
 Please also check our guide on items you can and can’t send with us, as well as our terms and conditions, before you send.
 If the information you provide is incorrect, it could result in your parcel being held at customs, with delays and charges outside of our control.

-Please note, we cannot be held responsible for any charges that customs enforce on a parcel.
+Please note that we cannot be held responsible for any charges that customs enforce on a parcel.

 An EORI number (Economic Operator Registration and Identification) is used by customs authorities in the EU to identify businesses and their parcels during the import and export process.